Leica TL2 vs Sony A7R III

 |6.||Leica C-LUX||-||stereo / mono||-||-||micro||2.0||Y||-||-|

 It is notable that the A7R III has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The TL2 lacks such a headphone port.

 Studio photographers will appreciate that the Sony A7R III (unlike the TL2) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The TL2 is a recent model that features in the current product line-up of Leica.
-In contrast, the A7R III has been discontinued (but can be found pre-owned on ebay).
-As a replacement in the same line of cameras, the A7R III was succeeded by the Sony A7R IV.
+Both the TL2 and the A7R III have been discontinued, but can regularly be found used on ebay.
+The A7R III was replaced by the Sony A7R IV, while the TL2 does not have a direct successor.
 Further information on the features and operation of the TL2 and A7R III can be found, respectively, in the Leica TL2 Manual (free pdf) or the online Sony A7R III Manual.

 So how do things add up?
 Is there a clear favorite between the Leica TL2 and the Sony A7R III?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 - Larger screen: Has a bigger rear LCD (3.7" vs 3.0") for image review and settings control.

 - More compact: Is smaller (134x69mm vs 127x96mm) and thus needs less room in the bag.

 - Less heavy: Is lighter (by 251g or 39 percent) and hence easier to carry around.

 - More prestigious: Has the Leica luxury appeal, which ensures a high resale price.